alistair-clark/test-mybinder/README.md

-# test-mybinder
+# Testing mybinder functionality.

-Testing mybinder functionality
+I created this repo to play around with [mybinder](https://mybinder.org).